apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

      | cn-north-1        | Beijing     |
      | cn-northwest-1    | Ningxia     |

-During the initialization, `kbcli` clones [the GitHub repository](https://github.com/apecloud/cloud-provider) to the directory `~/.kbcli/playground` and calls the terraform script to create cloud resources.
-And then `kbcli` deploys KubeBlocks automatically and installs a MySQL cluster.
+During the initialization, `kbcli` clones [the GitHub repository](https://github.com/apecloud/cloud-provider) to the directory `~/.kbcli/playground`, installs KubeBlocks, and creates a MySQL cluster.
+After executing the `kbcli playground init` command, kbcli automatically switches the current context of kubeconfig to the new Kubernetes cluster.

-After the `kbcli playground init` command is executed, `kbcli` automatically switches the context of the local kubeconfig to the current cluster.
 Run the command below to view the created cluster.

 ```bash
 # View kbcli version